A Study to Investigate the Efficacy and Safety of Lebrikizumab in Participants With Moderate-to-Severe Atopic Hand and Foot Dermatitis

 Exclusion Criteria

 - Have a positive patch test reaction to 1 or more allergens (a score of 1+ or above according to the International Contact Dermatitis Research Group grading scale) before baseline AND which are deemed to be clinically relevant in the view of the investigator as the current cause of the hand and foot dermatitis. - Have a documented diagnosis of allergic contact dermatitis (ACD) of hands and/or feet, and have a positive patch test reaction at screening, regardless of whether the history of current skin exposure to products containing this allergen (current relevance) is present. - Have a documented or strong clinical suspicion of the diagnosis of protein contact dermatitis of hands and/or feet.
-These are the participants with occupational or nonoccupational contact with proteins such as food, latex, and so on, who have positive prick test results and present with lesions of contact urticaria or dermatitis on hands and feet. - Have a documented exposure to irritants in the occupational or non-occupational (household/recreational) setting that is believed to be a predominant cause of the current hand and foot dermatitis as per the judgment of the investigator. - Presence of skin comorbidities on hand and/or foot that may interfere with study assessments, such as (but not limited to) palmoplantar psoriasis, palmoplantar keratoderma, impetiginized eczema, lichen planus, pityriasis rubra pilaris, herpes simplex, erythema multiforme, tinea, or scabies. - Have skin comorbidities that may interfere with study assessments - Treatment with topical medications within 2 weeks before the baseline visit (except for the use of the participant's own emollients). - Prior treatment with interleukin-13 (IL-13) inhibitors such as lebrikizumab or tralokinumab. - Have received any live attenuated vaccine within less than 4 weeks of the baseline visit or intend to receive a live attenuated vaccine during the study, or within 4 weeks after receiving the last dose of study intervention.
+These are the participants with occupational or nonoccupational contact with proteins such as food, latex, and so on, who have positive prick test results and present with lesions of contact urticaria or dermatitis on hands and feet. - Have a documented exposure to irritants in the occupational or non-occupational (household/recreational) setting that is believed to be a predominant cause of the current hand and foot dermatitis as per the judgment of the investigator. - Presence of skin comorbidities on hand and/or foot that may interfere with study assessments, such as (but not limited to) palmoplantar psoriasis, palmoplantar keratoderma, impetiginized eczema, lichen planus, pityriasis rubra pilaris, herpes simplex, erythema multiforme, tinea, or scabies. - Have skin comorbidities that may interfere with study assessments. - Treatment with topical medications on the hands and feet within 2 weeks before the baseline visit (except for the use of the participant's own emollients). - Prior treatment with interleukin-13 (IL-13) inhibitors such as lebrikizumab or tralokinumab. - Have received any live attenuated vaccine within less than 4 weeks of the baseline visit or intend to receive a live attenuated vaccine during the study, or within 4 weeks after receiving the last dose of study intervention.

 Study Design